Kat632/PP4-LettuceEat/README.md

 - **Saving Drafts to a Profile Page**
      - **Feature** - This feature would have allowed users to create a draft of a recipe which would be saved on a profile page which would allow them to complete the draft at a later date and release the recipe onto the site.
      - **Reason for not featuring in this release** - Once again, the developer ran out of time to implement this feature before the project's due date.
 This will also be developed further in the future after grading is complete.
+- **Search Recipes**
+     - **Feature** - This feature would have allowed users to search recipes, either by typing the name of a recipe, or searching for a specific category of recipes e.g. Vegan.
+     - **Reason for not featuring in this release** - Once again, the developer ran out of time to implement this feature before the project's due date.
+This will also be developed further in the future after grading is complete.
+- **Categorise Recpies**
+     - **Feature** - Recipes could be organised into categories, thus enabling users to search by categories.
+     - **Reason for not featuring in this release** - In hindsight, this would have been very easy to implement at the beginning of the project when I was designing the models.
+I will include this in the future, after grading is complete.

 [Back to top ⇧](#Lettuce-Eat)

 ## Issues and Bugs
-Sample text about bugs

-**Bug** - The developer initially thought that since Summernote worked on the admin page, it would work on the main site also.
-The developer was relying on Summernote being available on the recipe form as it would allow the user to create ordered and unordered lists for steps and ingredients.
+**Bug** - I initially thought that since Summernote worked on the admin page, it would work on the main site also.
+Once I had implemented the form to add a recipe, it became apparent that I needed to find a solution to allow the user to create ordered and unordered lists for steps and ingredients.
+Without this feature, the recipes would appear as an unformatted block of text.
-- ***Solution***: The developer inspected all summernote documentation, on both their site and GitHub page.
-After discussing the issue with tutor support, it was found that the summernote documentation was lacking in information, focussing mostly on admin implementation.
-Tutor support was able to provide information regarding settings to be implemented as well as add the correct JS script at the bottom of the required pages.
-With the recommended in place, the summernote feature was working on the create/edit recipe pages and was able to be styled by the developer.
+- ***Solution***: I looked at all the Summernote documentation on both their site and GitHub page.
+The Summernote text fields appeared on the create and edit recipe pages, but then the recipe would not save.
+After discussing the issue with Andrew Dempsey, we discovered that the Summernote documentation was lacking in information, focussing mostly on admin implementation.
+The relevant code that I needed to put in was at the bottom of Summernote's readme on GitHub, in a section called 'Options'.
+I worked through the information regarding settings and the forms then began to work correctly and the text is now able to be styled by the user.

 **Bug** - The developer found a bug that caused an error if two recipes were added with the same name.
 This was caused by the slugs, created at the time the recipe was submitted, which were identical meaning the site could not differentiate which recipe was to be opened.
 - ***Solution***: The developer created a function that checked if the slug was already created.
 If so, a series of four randomly generated characters would be added to the end of the slug, creating a unique slug for each recipe.